One of the biggest advantages of a Variable Geometry Turbo (VGT) isn’t just efficiency – it’s how it controls airflow at low engine speeds.

 The Real Advantage of a VGT Turbo

-The real advantage isn’t just efficiency – it’s control.
+In conclusion, the real advantage isn’t just efficiency – it’s control.

 A VGT turbo allows the engine to: